Thinkminator/RecipeChatBot/README.md

 python src/stacked_gui/app.py
 ```

-## TODO

-### 1. Add Performance Evaluation
-Implement evaluation scripts in src/evaluation/.
-Prepare benchmark questions and expected answers.
-Automate accuracy or correctness measurement.

-### 2. Document and Report
-Keep your README updated.
-Write your project report with methodology, results, and challenges.
-Comment your code well.

 ### 3. Run with CUDA

 To run GPT4All with CUDA support, ensure your system has the following: